Velocidex/velociraptor-sigma-rules/docs/content/docs/models/_index.md

 The Sigma standard specifies how to write detection rules in terms of abstract `Log Sources`.
-The standard itself does not specify what log sources are avaiable and what kind of events these actually emit.
+The standard itself does not specify what log sources are available and what kind of events these actually emit.

 Therefore it is not enough to consider just a Sigma rule in isolation - Sigma rules are always written inside a `Sigma Model`.